DjangoGirls/tutorial/en/python_installation/README.md

 ----

-If you have any doubts or if something went wrong and you have no idea what to do next - please ask your coach!
-Sometimes things are not going smoothly and it's better to ask for help from someone with more experience.
+If you have any doubts, or if something went wrong and you have no idea what to do next - please ask your coach!
+Sometimes things don't go smoothly and it's better to ask for help from someone with more experience.